Chris7462/AVData/README.md

 # Ford AV Dataset Tutorial -- Combine the camera image to rosbag
 This Tutorial contains installation instructions for the packages released along with Ford Multi AV Dataset.
 For more details please visit the website.

+This code also integrated the ROS nodes of sensors.
+The ROS code was implemented by Yu-Chung Tsai, National Central University, Tawian.

 ## Website

 To get more details about the Ford AV Dataset, please visit [avdata.ford.com](https://avdata.ford.com/)